A CONVERSATION WITH BRANDO YELAVICH

 BRANDO: Well, it quickly become apparent that running around the coast would require a huge support crew – and it slowly dawned on me that I had to actually walk.
 I had to carry everything with me.
 I had to do it myself, and no one was going to help me.

 At this stage Mum and Dad didn’t want any part of it.
 They said if I wanted to do this, I was on my own – and, for me, that was alright.
-This was my chance, my opportunity, to show the world, show my family, and show myself, that I can achieve something significant.
+This was my chance, my opportunity, to show the world, show my family, and show myself, that I could achieve something significant.

 GV: Did anyone take you seriously?